fairbrother-lab/LariatMapper/README.md

 ## Setup

 ### Dependencies
-The software dependencies are detailed in `environment.yaml`, which can be used to make a conda environment for the pipeline by running
+The software dependencies are detailed in `requirements.txt`.
+We recommend creating a dedicated [conda environment](https://docs.conda.io/projects/conda/en/latest/index.html) for LariatMapper to avoid dependency-related problems during use.

-	conda env create -f environment.yaml
+If you have conda installed, you can create a new environment named "lariat_mapper" by running

+	conda create --name "lariat_mapper" --file requirements.txt --channel conda-forge --channel bioconda

 The environment can then be activated by running

-	conda activate larmap_env
+	conda activate lariat_mapper

-before running scripts in the pipeline (RECOMMENDED).
+before running scripts in the pipeline.

 For M1 mac users: please install packages `bowtie2`, `bedtools`, and `samtools` using the command `arch -arm64 brew install [package]` before running `conda`, if any of the above pacakges has not previously been installed.

 ### Reference files
-Create a directory with the reference genome data required by the pipeline.
+LariatMapper needs a set of reference files to run.

 You will need:
-- A FASTA file of the reference genome
+- A FASTA file of the reference genome (`GENOME_FASTA`)
-- A GTF or GFF file of annotations for the reference genome
+- A GTF or GFF file of annotations for the reference genome (`GENOME_ANNO`)
-- A hisat2 index of the reference genome
+- A hisat2 index of the reference genome (`HISAT2_INDEX`)

-Run `build_references.py` with the path to each input file and the desired output path:
+Run `build_references.py` with the paths to each file and the desired output path:

-	python build_references.py -f <GENOME_FASTA> -a <GENOME_ANNO> -i <HISAT2_INDEX> -o <OUT_DIR>
+	python build_references.py -f GENOME_FASTA -a <GENOME_ANNO> -i <HISAT2_INDEX> -o <OUT_DIR>

+You can then use `OUT_DIR` as the reference files directory when running the pipeline (argument `-r, --ref_dir`)

-If you have a BED file of repetitive regions from RepeatMasker, you can include the argument `-r <REPEATMASKER_BED>` to copy it to the reference directory.
-You can find such a file for several reference genomes on the UCSC Genome Browser (https://genome.ucsc.edu/cgi-bin/hgTables) in group "Repeats", track "RepeatMasker".
+If you have a BED file of repetitive regions from RepeatMasker, you can include the argument `-r REPEATMASKER_BED` to copy it to the reference directory.
+You can find RepeatMasker files for several reference genomes on the UCSC Genome Browser (https://genome.ucsc.edu/cgi-bin/hgTables) in group "Repeats", track "RepeatMasker".

-You can then use `<OUT_DIR>` as the reference files directory when running the pipeline (argument `-r, --ref_dir`)

-### Input
-LariatMapper accepts FASTQ-format RNA-sequencing data.

-The data should be preprocessed to remove low-quality reads, adapter sequences, and unique molecular identifiers (UMIs).
-De-duplication is not required but *is* recommended.
+If a RepeatMasker file is included in a run, LariatMapper will check putative lariat alignments for false positives which arise from repetitive regions.
+If the 5' splice site and branchpoint are both located in a reptitive region, the alignment will be filtered out.

 ## Running the Pipeline
-Run `python larmap.py` with the following arguments:
+### Required arguments
+For single-end sequencing data, run

+	python larmap.py -f READ_FILE -r REF_DIR -o OUTPUT_DIR

+For paired-end sequencing data, run

+	python larmap.py -1 READ_ONE -2 READ_TWO -r REF_DIR -o OUTPUT_DIR

+LariatMapper accepts FASTQ-format files uncompressed or gzip-compressed.
+The data should be preprocessed to remove low-quality reads, adapter sequences, and unique molecular identifiers (UMIs) for reliable results.

+### Optional arguments

 ## Output
-All output will be written in the directory specified with `-o, --output_dir`.
+All output will be written in the directory `OUT_DIR`.
 This includes:

 - `lariat_reads.tsv`: A table of lariat reads and their alignments
 - `circularized_intron_reads.tsv`: A table of circularized intron reads and their alignments
 - `template_switching_reads.tsv`: A table of
-- `summary_statistics.tsv`: A collection of read counts for different categories of RNA, read counts for each step in the pipeline, and performance measures
+- `summary.txt`: A collection of read counts for different categories of RNA, read counts for each step in the pipeline, and performance measures

 `lariat_reads.tsv` and `circularized_intron_reads.tsv` columns: